Management and Entrepreneurship

 MGMT 3550.
 IP Strategies for Tech Start-Ups

-Identification and management of intellectual property (IP) assets is a significant strategic tool for every level of management.
-This course is designed to demystify intellectual property rights that are present in technology companies, and to give them a working understanding of IP rights relevant to technology, and in particular start-up technology companies.
+Identifying and managing intellectual property (IP) assets is a significant strategic tool for every management level.
+This course is designed to demystify intellectual property rights in technology companies and give students a working understanding of IP rights relevant to technology, particularly start-up technology companies.
 (2 units)

 Prerequisites: MGMT 3000 Leading People in Organizations.